beardedspice/beardedspice/README.md

 Second, the Compatibility Updates option allows you to check for added or changed Media Strategies that were contributed since the last official release.

+You can also exchange strategies between users in the form of files with the extension `bsstrategy`.
+In the application *Preferences*, in the *Controllers* section there are corresponding *Export/Import* buttons.
+There is a [repository with untested strategies](https://github.com/beardedspice/BS-Strategies).

 ### Keyboard Shortcuts
 BeardedSpice comes with a handy list of Keyboard Shortcuts that can be configured under the `Shortcuts` tab of BeardedSpice Preferences (available through the menubar icon).
 Here is a table of Default Keyboard Shortcuts: